Cartagena Walled City: 21+ Insider Tips to Enjoy It [2023]

 • Candé: Ideal to spend a moment in a warm and festive atmosphere (there are live bands in the evening).
 Candé serves delicious specialties from Cartagena.

-• Carmen: Excellent pick f you are in the mood for multi-course fine dining.
-They offer an untypical 7-course with wine pairing.
+• Carmen: This is an excellent pick if you are in the mood for multi-course fine dining.
+They offer an untypical 7-course menu with wine pairings.
 Stay in their open-air backyard.

 • El Boliche: Some locals state that this is where you can eat the best ceviche in Cartagena (less known than the Cevecheria).

-• Kiosko La Mulata: A good alternative to the expensive restaurants of Cartagena.
-Come here to eat tasty Caribbean flavor meals.
+• Kiosko La Mulata: An excellent alternative to the expensive restaurants of Cartagena.
+Come here to eat tasty Caribbean-flavored meals.

 Also, you’ll need to book most of the good restaurants in advance, especially on weekends.